-The administrative bodies which they nominate - Correspondence Commission, etc. - have no executive powers, have no directive powers, unless on behalf of those who ask for and approve such initiatives, and have no authority to impose their own views - which they can certainly maintain and propagate as groups of comrades, but cannot present as the official opinion of the organisation.
-They publish the resolutions of the congresses and the opinions and proposals which groups and individuals communicate to them; and they serve - for those who require such a service - to facilitate relations between the groups and cooperation between those who agree on the various initiatives.
-Whoever wants to is free to correditions of equality, it is necessary for everyone to be motivated by a spirit of concord, tolerance and compromise.
+Certainly anarchists recognise that where life is lived in common it is often necessary for the minority to come to accept the opinion of the majority.
+When there is an obvious need or usefulness in doing something and, to do it requires the agreement of all, the few should feel the need to adapt to the wishes of the many.
+And usually, in the interests of living peacefully together and under conditions of equality, it is necessary for everyone to be motivated by a spirit of concord, tolerance and compromise.
 But such adaptation on the one hand by one group must on the other be reciprocal, voluntary and must stem from an awareness of need and of goodwill to prevent the running of social affairs from being paralysed by obstinacy.
 It cannot be imposed as a principle and statutory norm.
 This is an ideal which, perhaps, in daily life in general, is difficult to attain in entirety, but it is a fact that in every human grouping anarchy is that much nearer where agreement between majority and minority is free and spontaneous and exempt from any imposition that does not derive from the natural order of things.